hemeac/kiwiTechTree/README.md

 Some icons from Community Tech Tree by Nertea were modified bundled in this mod.
 They are licensed under Creative Commons Attribution-NonCommercial 4.0.

-Additional icons used within the tech tree were modified based on icons sourced from flaticon.com and thenounproject.com.
+Additional icons used within the tech tree were modified from icons sourced from flaticon.com and thenounproject.com.
 I purchased these as a premium member of these services.
 Please check the licensing terms of these websites prior to any redistribution to ensure you remain in compliance with their terms.